🇮🇳 Indian Trading Position Calculator

 Very Low Low Moderate High Very High

 💡 Pro Tip: Keep risk below 2% per trade and maintain minimum 1:2 risk-reward ratio for consistent profitability.
-Trading costs can eat 20-30% of profits - choose brokers wisely!
+With MTF, factor in interest costs when calculating profits!

 Recommended Position Size